ingmarboeschen/JATSdecoder/README.md

 # JATSdecoder
-A metadata and text extraction and manipulation tool set for the statistical programming language [R](www.r-project.org).
+A metadata and text extraction and text manipulation tool set for the statistical programming language [R](www.r-project.org).

 **JATSdecoder** facilitates text mining projects on scientific articles by enabling an individual selection of metadata and text parts.
 Its function `JATSdecoder()` extracts metadata, sectioned text and reference list from [NISO-JATS](https://jats.nlm.nih.gov/publishing/tag-library/1.1d2/index.html) coded XML files.